-Next, homeowners would also need to choose the type of mortgage peg and there are three broad categories in Singapore: SIBOR (Singapore Interbank Offer Rate) or SORA (Singapore Overnight Rate Average), FDR or traditional BOARD rate.
-SIBOR or the Singapore Interbank Offer Rate, analogous to LIBOR, has been used commonly to price home loans in Singapore since 2007.
-However the central bank MAS (Monetary Authority of Singapore) and ABS (Association of Banks in Singapore) have been preparing financial markets in recent years to switch over to SORA home loans when SIBOR will be phased out by 2024.
+Next, homeowners would also need to choose the type of mortgage peg and there are three broad categories in Singapore: 1-month or 3-month compounded SORA (Singapore Overnight Rate Average), FDR or traditional BOARD rate.
+The old SIBOR or the Singapore Interbank Offer Rate, which had been used commonly to price home loans in Singapore since 2007, will be phased out by 2024.

 In 2014, lenders start to introduce FDR (fixed deposit rate) home loan mortgage pegs whereby the bank selects a pre-designated Singapore dollar fixed deposit tranche as the base rate to benchmark its home loans.
 It goes by different names according to the banks eg. FHR, FDR, TDMR, etc. We do extensive coverage of this FDR concepts in our blogs, something unique to the Singapore mortgage market.